-For illustration: such opportunities may be around the harvesting methods which reduce discards; distribution methods that reduce food miles; or improving handling to maintain the quality of the product.
+For illustration, such opportunities may be around: harvesting methods that reduce discards; distribution methods that reduce food miles; or, improving handling to maintain the quality of the product.
 We will seek to develop incentives for suppliers that choose to be part of this process.

 We will endeavour to source products that are harvested and processed in our local communities.
-Sourcing products from close to where they are sold helps to support our local communities in terms of our economic and social sustainability.
+Sourcing products from near to where they are sold helps to support the economic and social sustainability of our local communities.
 Importantly it will also contribute to the environmental integrity of our product by decreasing food miles.

 We will not purchase any seafood that is harvested using illegal methods.

-We will endeavour to prioritise it’s sourcing to those harvesting methods that have the least impact on the environment and the ecosystem and that have the least amount of discards.
+We will endeavour to prioritise sourcing through harvesting methods that have the least impact on the environment and the ecosystem and that have the least amount of discards.

 We at Fish City view ourselves as advocates for the promotion of the use of seafood as a lifestyle choice.
-To that end, we are committed to educating our staff, customers and wider communities on seafood sustainability issues.
-We have a schools based programme aimed at delivering learning opportunities to local children.
+To that end, we are committed to educating our staff, customers, and wider communities on seafood sustainability issues.
+We have a schools-based extracurricular programme aimed at delivering learning opportunities to local children.

 Potential suppliers will be required to contribute to that programme.
-Strategically, we aim to promote the issue of cleaner oceans and in this respect will pay particular attention to issue of degradation of plastics (and other detritus) at sea and the subsequent effect plastic is having on the sustainability of seafood.
+Strategically we aim to promote the issue of cleaner oceans; and, in this respect we will pay particular attention to issue of degradation of plastics and other detritus at sea, as well as the subsequent effect plastic is having on the sustainability of seafood.

-We will make information available to our customers and communities in a variety of engagement formats that allows them with information they need to make responsible and informed purchasing based on their own values around community, the environment and their health.
+We will make information available to our customers and communities in a variety of engagement formats that equip them with information they need to make informed and responsible purchasing choices based on their own values around community, the environment, and their health.

-In order to ensure the credibility of ‘Fish City’ statements, positions and actions, transparency in our Policy and Programme is essential.
+In order to ensure the credibility of our statements, positions and actions, transparency in our Policy and Programme is essential.